Mario Kart Tour will test real-time multiplayer in December – TechCrunch

 Sure, you can post high scores and best times, but that’s nothing compared with the feeling of coming from behind in a hard-fought race and beating out half a dozen tough competitors.

 Well, players will soon have that opportunity — if they happen to be Gold Pass subscribers.
-That’s the subscription tier that gives access to extra content in the “free to start” game, and will be a requirement to join the beta
+That’s the subscription tier that gives access to extra content in the “free to start” game, and will be a requirement to join the beta.

 Naturally this will provoke ire among players who feel they are owed not just a free game, but a free game that gives them everything they want for free.
-And in fact they may eventually get that, but it’s probably smart for Nintendo to limit this experience at first to paying customers so they can stress-test, balance gameplay, and so on.
+And in fact they may eventually get that, but it’s probably smart for Nintendo to limit this experience at first to paying customers so they can stress-test, balance gameplay and so on.
 A subpar multiplayer experience is a good way to turn off otherwise interested players.

 Still, this feeds into a larger dissatisfaction among gamers with Nintendo’s online and multiplayer strategy.
-The subscription service required for many popular games on the Switch comes with a selection of Nintendo and Super Nintendo Games, but beyond that the benefits are minimal and features standard on other platforms for years — voice chat, for instance — are absent or long in coming.
+The subscription service required for many popular games on the Switch comes with a selection of Nintendo and Super Nintendo Games, but beyond that the benefits are minimal, and features standard on other platforms for years — voice chat, for instance — are absent or long in coming.

 At only $20 a year it’s hardly a big investment, but subscription fatigue is growing among tech-savvy consumers and they are cutting things out where they can.
 Hopefully Nintendo’s offering will solidify and survive.